olorondu-emeka/clean-architecture-example/BlogPost.md

 Ideally, the business logic should only be modified if there is a change in the business requirements.
 Therefore, we need to structure our application in such a way that the critical component of the application (business logic) should not be affected by the less-critical component of the application (database, API strategy, delivery platform etc.

-An alternative architecture which effectively handles the above concerns is discussed below.
+An alternative architecture that effectively handles the above concerns is discussed below.

 #### Clean Architecture

-A cleaner and more flexible architecture, is one that is loosely coupled and modular in nature.
-This means that there is clear separation of concerns and modularity is implemented in a manner that ensures code reuse.
+A cleaner and more flexible architecture is one that is loosely coupled and modular in nature.
+This means that there is a clear separation of concerns and modularity is implemented in a manner that ensures code reuse.

 To demonstrate its flexibility, two different database management systems were used namely: **PostgreSQL** & **MongoDB**.
 I applied [lessons learned](https://oloronduemeka.com/lessons-learned-from-the-clean-architecture-robert-c-martin) from Clean Architecture ( Robert C. Martin) and Domain-Driven Design (DDD).